-The Principle Investigator (PI) is responsible for notifying their pre-award administrator that his/her proposal to an external funder is in progress.
-The table below shows a general breakdown of responsibilities for the PI and pre-award administrator as they navigate the beginning stages of proposal development and submission.
+The Principle Investigator (PI) is responsible for notifying their pre award associate a proposal to an external funder is in progress.
+The table below shows a general breakdown of responsibilities for the PI and pre award associate as they navigate the beginning stages of proposal development and submission.

 - Solicitations that allow a limited number of proposals from each institution must be reviewed internally.
 An internal competition will be held to determine which proposal Virginia Tech will submit.

 - Some solicitations require a letter of intent to be submitted before the full proposal can be submitted.

 - Determine if the sponsor requires an electronic submission of the proposal or a paper copy shipped through ground mail.

 - Cost Share may be required and must be approved by PI’s and Co-PI’s department and college.

 - Some solicitations have limitations on allowable costs that can be in the budget.

 The Office of Sponsored Programs (OSP) recommends that PIs create schedules and deadlines for each of the major proposal components and notify your pre award asslciate of this schedule.

 For example, set a deadline for completing the budget, OSP forms, technical proposal, etc. OSP is open Monday through Friday 8:00 a.m. – 5:00 p.m., except for days the university is officially closed.
 PIs should keep this in mind when developing proposal schedules.
 PIs should also allow for additional administrative review time when scheduling proposal development and submission dates.
 OSP 20002 Proposal Submission requires PIs provide their pre award associate with proposal forms (including the completed Proposal Internal Approval Form and Form A, Form B, and Form C as applicable) , budgets, and other required documentation at least two (2) business days prior to the deadline.